 The ventilation plants shall be designed for the specified environmental and operating conditions.
+For details see F.

 8. Allocation according to damage control zones

 The ventilation plants for the different ship spaces shall be allocated so that at least the damage control zones are separated from each other in a gastight manner with regard to air handling.